 If someone were to break into your home and steal your equipment or merchandise, your business assets would only be covered if you had a home-business insurance policy.

 If a client comes to your home and injures themselves on your property, your homeowner’s insurance would fall short.
-To avoid facing a serious lawsuit, you need the proper insurance in place that offers liability coverage for your home-based business.
+To avoid a serious lawsuit, you need the proper insurance that offers liability coverage for your home-based business.

 Errors and Omissions